 When you are done with the teaching process, the Cam Locate node shows a snapshot of your saved object.
-You can tap Reset to redefine completely.
-You can tap Test / Modify to change the detection threshold or both the threshold and the saved object position.
+Modifications can be made.
+Please refer to the Edit Cam Locate section.

-8. Cam Locate Node
+4.5.
+Cam Locate node

 The Cam Locate node is used to teach objects.
 Once an object is taught through the Cam Locate node, you can use it to detect the object on a work plane, and to interact with it.
-See section Object Teaching on page 35 for a walkthrough.
+See Object Teaching section for a walk through.